ib-ai/IB.ai/IB.ai/README.md

  - Maven
  - Lombok Plugin for IDE

-Run-time will require a properly formatted local config file, a valid connection to a MongoDB database and connection to the Discord API websocket (requires a bot token).
+Run-time will require a properly formatted local `.toml` config file for the bot, a `.conf` file for Redis a valid connection to a Redis database via.
+Docker-Compose and connection to the Discord API websocket (requires a bot token).